nixkor/KlippyDash/README.md

 ## Installation
 1. Host files on webserver of choice on a private network.
    * You can open this from a local folder if you configure your CORS policy appropriately.
-This is only recommended in non-prod environments per moonraker documentation.
+This is only recommended in non-prod environments per moonraker documentation, and will not work if you want to integrate with OrcaSlicer device tab.
 3. Edit moonraker.conf - documentation here: https://moonraker.readthedocs.io/en/latest/configuration/#authorization
    * Ensure `[trusted_clients]` is configured correclty for your network/server.
    * Ensure `[cors_domains]` is configured correctly for your network/server